geotools/geotools/docs/developer/conventions/refactor.rst

        // Do something
    }

 Note the @since 2.4 javadoc tag.
 It is an important hint for both users and the module maintainer, so do not forget it.
-The deprecated method can be removed in Geotools 2.5.
+The deprecated method can be removed in GeoTools 2.5.

 Keep methods private
 ^^^^^^^^^^^^^^^^^^^^^